bigcommerce/dev-docs/CONTRIBUTING.md

 [Stoplight Studio](https://stoplight.io/p/docs/gh/stoplightio/studio) "is Stoplight's next generation application for API design, modeling, and technical writing".
 Studio makes contributing to BigCommerce Developer Documentation super easy -- simply navigate to https://stoplight.io/p/studio/gh/bigcommerce/dev-docs to load the in-browser editor, then

+1. Create a new branch
-1. Make your edits
+2. Make your edits
-2. Click **Commit** to select the file changes you would like to commit and view a diff
+3. Click **Commit** to select the file changes you would like to commit and view a diff
-3. Commit the changes
+4. Commit the changes
-4. Navigate to the commit in GitHub and make a pull request against `bigcommerce/dev-docs/master`
+5. Navigate to the commit in GitHub and make a pull request against `bigcommerce/dev-docs/master`

 ## Commit Messages
 * Always include subject; include body when necessary